 June 4, 2021

-Understanding PCI Penetration Testing and Vulnerability Scanning Requirements
+PCI Penetration Testing & Vulnerability Requirements

 The Payment Card Industry Standards Security Council (PCI) requires several different penetration testing and vulnerability management activities, which are commonly a source of confusion for those pursuing PCI compliance.
 Some activities must be performed by third parties, whereas others are best performed internally.
 This blog post seeks to distill out all relevant PCI Data Security Standard (PCI DSS) requirements as of version 3.2.1, including requirements in the often-overlooked PCI Penetration Testing Guidance supplement version 1.1.
 The intent is to create a clear view of what is required, what is optional, and how best to address each item from vulnerability identification through remediation.